Skip to main content

 2. Create Monitoring Plan: Configure Azure Files monitoring in Netwrix Auditor

-3. Validate Data Collection: Confirm audit events are being collected
+3. Validate Data Collection: Confirm that Netwrix Auditor collects audit events

 For detailed instructions on creating the monitoring plan, see the Azure Files Monitoring Plan documentation